 Diving in Rainbow Beach is incredible, but it’s not the only fun activity you can do there.
 Read this article to find out more!

 Where is Rainbow Beach / Wolf Rock?

-Rainbow Beach is about 3 hours north of Brisbane, just in front of Fraser Island.
+Rainbow Beach is in Queensland, about 3 hours north of Brisbane, just in front of K’gari (Fraser Island).
 If you have a 4WD, you can go from Noosa to Rainbow Beach via the beach.
 You’ll pass Double Island Point on the way: Wolf Rock is just nearby.
 But the dive shop is in Rainbow Beach town, and the boat leaves from the bay for a long boat ride to the rock.

 Did you like this article about scuba diving Wolf Rock?
 Add this to your Pinterest board: